-We encourage you to stop by our office located in the Parking Pavilion on Mulberry Street, visit our website: www.scranton.edu/about/university-police, or call our non-emergency number at (570) 941-7888 to acquire additional information.
+We encourage you to visit our website: www.scranton.edu/about/university-police, or call our non-emergency number at (570) 941-7888 to acquire additional information.

-On behalf of University Police, I thank you for taking the time to review the 2019 Annual Security and Fire Safety Report, and look forward to working together in making The University of Scranton a safer place.
+On behalf of University Police, I thank you for taking the time to review the 2020 Annual Security and Fire Safety Report and look forward to working together in making The University of Scranton a safer place.